sofa-framework/doc/30_Components/45_LinearSolvers/55_AsyncSparseLDLSolver.md

 In the asynchronous version, the factorization is performed asynchronously.
 A consequence is that the solving process uses a factorization which may not be up to date.
-In practice, the factorization is at least one time step old.
+In practice, the factorization is at least one time step old, but it can be an older factorization depending on the duration of the asynchronous factorization step.
 Because of this, the solver computes an approximation of the solution, based on an old factorization.
-It changes the behavior compared to a synchronous version, but it also changes the behavior depending on the duration of the factorization step.
+It is therefore important to understand that using AsyncSparseLDLSolver changes the behavior of your simulation compared to a synchronous version.
-It may introduce instabilities.
+It may also introduce instabilities.

 ## A Preconditioner